briankrznarich/jmdictdb/README.md

 ## DOCUMENTATION

-This file, README.txt, provides an overview and general information about JMdictDB.
+This file, README.md, provides an overview and general information about JMdictDB.
 More detailed information including installation and operation instructions can be found in the ./doc/ directory.

 Additional information is available at:
-- http://www.edrdg.org/~smg/  Project page of principal developer
+- Project page of JMdictDB's principal developer: http://www.edrdg.org/~smg/
-- ...
+- Jim Breen's JMdictDB project page: http://www.edrdg.org/wiki/index.php/JMdictDB_Project

 ## CONTENTS